Did you know that if you count ALL the Russian pronouns together…

 Anyways, check the article I mentioned earlier about cases for more information about this.

-Let’s just dive into the table of possessive singular pronouns.
+Let’s just dive into the table of possessive singular pronouns in Russian.

 Russian plural possessive pronouns

-Just like with regular personal pronouns, the plural possessive pronouns are basically: ours, yours and theirs.
+Just like with regular Russian personal pronouns, these Russian pronouns are basically: ours, yours, and theirs.

 Russian reflexive pronouns